Preparing Your Home To Sell in Colorado Springs

 We have all heard of the term, but do we really understand what it means.
 Well, curb appeal is the first impression that a buyer receives when they first see a house, often from their agent’s car.
 When preparing your home to sell, sellers should strive to improve the curb appeal to entice the buyer to take the next step, to walk into the house.
 Curb appeal includes the condition of the yard, flowers, an inviting entryway, and the sense that the home is well cared for by the sellers.

 Suggestion: Before placing your home on the market, look at your home with a critical eye or ask a good friend to pretend to be a buyer.
-Look for the peeling paint, the crooked gutter, the crushed downspout, spider webs, and the sneaky weeds.
+Look for the peeling paint, the crooked gutter, the crushed downspout, spider webs, the sneaky weeds, and see if you need to get roofers Roanoke in.
 These are the type of things that tell the potential buyer that there may be similar issues in the home.
 Add a seasonal decoration to the door and sweep the dust and leaves often.

 This term may be overused, but it is critical when trying to sell a home in Colorado Springs.
 It is very important to stage the home so it appeals to the larger buying population.
 We like to remind our sellers that you stage a home to sell it; you decorate a home to live in it.
 Now is the time to stage.